Skull Duggery (rapper)

 After leaving No Limit in 1999, Skull Duggery independently released 2000's 3rd Ward Stepper and 2003's Controversy.

+Legal issues

+On September 25, 2009, Jordan was arrested after police searched his Baton Rouge home.
+Authorities executing a search warrant found many violent child pornography videos on his computer.
+Authorities also found a .223 caliber rifle, a .40 caliber handgun, and marijuana.
+On April 11, 2011, he was sentenced to six years in prison.

 Death

-On June 4, 2022, Skull Duggery's death was announced by his niece Evangeline Squall.
-A cause of death was not revealed.
+On June 4, 2022, Jordan's death was announced by his niece.
+The cause of death was not disclosed.